Talk to an Expert

 BOCW Smart Card is a certified SCOSTA Card used as per the several eGovernance policies laid down by Government of India.
 The Smart Card is printed with all the basic details of the Labor and several other vital details are stored in the Chip embedded on the Card.

-An act to regulate the employment and conditions of service of building and other construction workers and to provide for their safety, health and welfare measures and for other matters connected therewith or incidental thereto.
+BOCW Act is an act that strives to regulate the employment and conditions of service of building and other construction workers and to provide for their safety, health and welfare measures and for other matters connected therewith or incidental thereto.
+It applies to every establishment that employs or has been employed on any day of the foregoing twelve months, ten or more construction workers in any establishment or other construction work.

 Labour Inspector of the area.